vaibh36/book-store/README.md

 ### Overview

 A simple Book Library application built using React, Material-UI, Redux, and React Router.
 Users can add books, view all books, and filter books by read/unread status.
-The app also supports theme toggling between light and dark modes and shows a toast notification when a book is added.
+The app also shows a toast notification when a book is added.

 ## Features